peterwalkley/SE4AdminTool/README.md

 Run multiple instances if you wish to monitor multiple servers.
 For logging to a file, re-direct as
 usual: `seadmin.bat myserver.properties* > myserver.log`

+## Help and Support
+Server administrators should join the steam group <https://steamcommunity.com/groups/SniperEliteAdmins> as the forum covers a range of topics related to running servers, not just this tool.

+I will also accept friend requests via my steam profile <https://steamcommunity.com/profiles/76561198022231968/> unless you have a VAC ban.

  ## Changelog
  ### 1.1 RELEASE